-Although some coastwide squid distribution and abundance has been extracted from fisheryindependent midwater and bottom trawl surveys aimed at assessing other finfish species, there is currently no comprehensive measure of annual recruitment success beyond information obtained from the fishery.
+Although some coastwide squid distribution and abundance has been extracted from fishery-independent midwater and bottom trawl surveys aimed at assessing other finfish species, there is currently no comprehensive measure of annual recruitment success beyond information obtained from the fishery.
 Since fishing activity generally occurs only on shallow-water spawning aggregations, it is unclear how fluctuations in landings are related to actual population abundance and/or availability to the fishery itself.
-Landings may be influenced by market conditions, and not resource abundance.
+Landings may be influenced by market conditions, as well as resource abundance.